sharpsailor/Git_task_Pusher/Readme.md

    [.exe File](https://github.com/sharpsailor/ToDo-Cli/blob/main/dist/todo.exe)
 ## Overview

-Welcome to the TODO-CLI application by Sharpsailor ( [JITENDER SINGH](https://www.linkedin.com/in/sharpsailor/))!
+Welcome to the Git Task Pusher CLI application by Sharpsailor ( [JITENDER SINGH](https://www.linkedin.com/in/sharpsailor/))!
 This command-line tool simplifies task management by providing a convenient interface to organize daily tasks and push them to a GitHub repository.

 ## Features